-1. Take all necessary precautions previously stated and ensure the workpiece can rotate fully without obstruction.
-2. Set the Speed Range control lever to HIGH or LOW as required.
-3. Set the Forward/Off/Reverse (F/O/R) switch (C) on the main control panel, to the FORWARD position.
-4. Engage or ensure the Auto Feed lever is dis-engaged, depending upon whether automatic feed is required.
+1. Take all necessary precautions previously stated and ensure the work piece can rotate fully without obstruction.
+2. Always have the speed range set to its lowest possible RPM before switching machine on.
+3. Set the Forward/Off/Reverse (F/O/R) switch (B) on the main control panel, to the FORWARD position.
+4. Engage or ensure the Auto Feed lever in disengaged, depending upon whether the automatic feed is required.